fr33r/memory.dump/http/cors/cors.markdown

 ##### Access-Control-Allow-Headers

 The [`Access-Control-Allow-Headers`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Headers) is present in the response to a preflight request to indicate what HTTP headers will be available in the `Access-Control-Expose-Headers` HTTP header found in the response to the subsequent CORS request.
-It is important to note that the ["simple" headers](https://developer.mozilla.org/en-US/docs/Glossary/simple_header) (CORS-safelisted headers) do not need to be listed within the
+It is important to note that the ["simple" headers](https://developer.mozilla.org/en-US/docs/Glossary/simple_header) (CORS safelisted headers) do not need to be listed within the
 `Access-Control-Allow-Headers` header.

 `Subsequent CORS Request:`